Krampus Expédition

-Krampus Expédition is a steel water coaster at Nigloland in Dolancourt, France.
+Krampus Expédition is a water coaster at Nigloland in Dolancourt, France.
 The coaster opened on June 12, 2021 after spending multiple years under development, and takes riders on an expedition to find the mythical, figurative Krampus.
 The ride was designed and manufactured by Mack Rides and Nigloland's creative team, and represents an €12 million investment; the park's largest since its inception in 1987.

 History

 Nigloland's owners - the Gélis family - had wanted to build a water coaster for a long time, ever since Poseidon had debuted at Europa-Park in 2000.
 During interviews in 2014, following up on the debut of the Mack Rides creation Alpina Blitz, project manager Rodolphe Gélis once again expressed the park's interest in a major new water attraction if attendance figures stayed profitable.

 The water coaster began development in 2017, following the opening of the Extreme Dungeon drop tower the year before.
 The attraction was developed over the course of two years, with park officials deciding on a patch of land in between Alpina Blitz and the adjacent hotel.
 A Mack Rides Supersplash - similar to Europa Park's Atlantica SuperSplash - was initially sought after, but was dropped after ride engineers were unable to fit the bulky attraction into the limited plot of land, and a smaller-scale variant entered development.
 In order to accommodate the new attraction, the park's Grand Roue ferris wheel was dismantled after the 2019 season and relocated within the park to the site of the former Bobsleigh coaster.

 French forums Coastersworld.fr hosted a livestream on May 21, 2020, where they recapped a recent Planet Coaster competition; contestants had been tasked with designing a possible new coaster for Nigloland.
 During the stream, Rodolphe Gélis made an appearance to give the first official confirmation of a new coaster project, which would open for the 2021 season.
 A day earlier, on May 20, the park had trademarked the name Krampus Expédition with the National Institute of Industrial Property, which remained uncovered by the public until several months later.
 Construction of the ride progressed throughout the 2020 season, and the coaster track began to arrive in the fall.
 The first pieces of track were placed in October 2020, and the coaster portion was completed on November 27, 2020.

 In a fall 2020 interview with local park fanbase Niglofans, Rodolphe Gélis confirmed the addition of Krampus Expédition and released various technical aspects and details about the attraction.
 Following a number of teasers, Krampus Expédition was formally announced by Nigloland on December 10, 2020, as France's first water coaster and the park's largest investment to date at €12,000,000.
 The coaster made its first test runs on February 20, 2021.
 Krampus Expédition officially opened to the public on June 12, 2021.